jasonkliu/demos/README.md

 Jason Liu, for more information.
 This repository is hosted at https://github.com/jasonkliu/demos

 Remember to modify the host url in `_includes/head.html` for https detection as well as the `thanks` url in index.md.
+The original images are located in a compressed archive on Mediafire, contact me for the link to the archive.
+Otherwise, the images have been compressed with ImageMagick.

 This `gh-pages` branch uses Jekyll to serve a static set of webpages for documentation purposes.
 The `master` branch contains the current Demos website (as of 10 June 2014) without images to save space.
 The `f10photos` branch contains the site with a photos slideshow (from fall 2010) without images.
 The `f10site` branch contains the old website from fall 2010, which was later redesigned.
+Since the last 3 branches are not actively maintained, they have been released as tags 0.3, 0.2 and 0.1.

 Running locally:
 ```